Los Angeles Child Support Attorney

 - as well as other discretionary factors.
 (CA Family Code § 4055.)

 The formula is designed to result in an award that reflects both parents’ standard of living.
-In other words, the order may produce in indirect benefit for the custodial parent.
+In other words, the order may produce an indirect benefit for the custodial parent.
 Family Code § 4053(f) states: “Child support may therefore appropriately improve the standard of living of the custodial household to improve the lives of the children.”

 The stated purpose of the Uniform Guideline is to “encourage fair and efficient settlements of conflicts between parents and seeks to minimize the need for litigation.”(Family Code § 4053(j).)
 Further, case law has made it clear that the trial court no longer has broad discretion in ordering child support.
 (In re Marriage of Carter, 26 Cal.
 App.
 4th 1024, 33 Cal.
 Rptr.
 2d 1 (1994).)

-Despite the stated purpose of the statewide guideline and lack of trial court discretion, there is still substantial amount of litigation regarding the amount of available income.
+Despite the stated purpose of the statewide guideline and lack of trial court discretion, there is still a substantial amount of litigation regarding the amount of available income.
 Family law judges define income the same as the Federal Government.

 To make sure you don’t fall victim to an unfair order, our legal team will use all available discovery to get an accurate picture of the other parent’s income and assets.
 In child support proceedings, parties have virtually unlimited access into the other parent’s financial affairs.
 However, you still need an experienced family law lawyer to properly conduct discovery and seek out all available financial resources.